mjnueda/lpda/README.md

 # LPDA: Linear Programming Discriminant Analysis

-## Author: Carmen Gandía and Maria Jose Nueda
+## Author: Carmen Gandía and María José Nueda

 lpda is an R package for classification via linear programming